uwegeercken/datagenerator2/README.md

 ## Features
 - select random values from word lists
-- generate random strings, long or double
+- generate random strings, numbers or floating point numbers
-- generate random dates (to be implemented)
+- generate random dates
 - generate random data according to a given regular expression (to be implemented)
 - transform the generated data values: uppercase, lowercase, base64 encode, negate, round, encrypt and more
 - export rows of generated data in CSV, Excel or Json